Wiferpagri/Ecommerce-Customer-Churn-Prediction/README.md

 # Ecommerce Customer Churn Prediction

 ## Overview
 This project aims to predict customer churn from an ecommerce.
-The main focus is to build a predictive model that with accuracy over 70%.
-The project leverages various data science techniques including data cleaning, exploratory data analysis (EDA), feature engineering, and machine learning.
+The main focus is to build a predictive model with accuracy over 70% for both classes.
+The project leverages various data science techniques including data cleaning, exploratory data analysis (EDA), SMOTE, feature engineering, and machine learning.

 ### Author
 William Pabon.
 [LinkedIn](linkedin.com/in/william-ferney-pabon-grimaldi-026846236/)